Ethiopian Pilot Had Problems With Boeing 737 Max 8 Flight Controls — He Wasn't Alone

 "There was also a briefing on the AD," the CEO said.
 "So yes, the pilots were well-briefed on the airworthiness directive."

 After Sunday's crash, Ethiopian Airlines grounded its four remaining 737 Max 8 planes.
+But GebreMariam stopped short of saying the planes should be grounded worldwide.
+"Although we don't know the exact cause of the accident... there are questions without answers on the airplane," he said.

-Dozens of countries, including Germany and China, have also grounded their airlines' 737 MAX 8s.
+Dozens of countries, including Germany and China, also have grounded their airlines' 737 MAX 8s.
 In some places, such as India, Australia and the European Union, aviation authorities have banned the entire 737 Max family of planes from their airspace.

 Canada took action Wednesday, with Transport Minister Marc Garneau announcing restrictions barring "any air operator, both domestic and foreign," from flying the Boeing 737 Max 8 and 9 through Canadian airspace.
 Air Canada has taken delivery of 23 of the 737 Max planes, according to Boeing.